lawrence/independent_study/README.md

 ```

 ## Various Scripts
-~~These were the assorted small scripts I used during my independent study.
+~~These were the assorted small scripts I used during my independent study.~~
-- original_1NF: Went through a csv and normalized it in first normal form.
+~~- original_1NF: Went through a csv and normalized it in first normal form.~~
-- total_occ.py: Made each row into a string (cut the user_id to generalize the data) and count the occurrence by the time and location.
+~~- total_occ.py: Made each row into a string (cut the user_id to generalize the data) and count the occurrence by the time and location.~~
-- reduce.py: Went through the rows to delete some extra characters.~~
+~~- reduce.py: Went through the rows to delete some extra characters.~~

 Noticed that there was something wrong with some of the scripts.
 I updated them accordingly.
 - changeDelim.py: Used to change the delim from _ to ,